 Access to quality education can bring various benefits to countries.
 For instance, prioritizing education may result in better access to advanced technologies such as machine learning and artificial intelligence.
 Studies have resulted in similar findings.
-According to Ozturk (2001), for instance, countries that put a premium on quality education are also able to produce quality workers and competitive talent.
+According to a 2025 Microsoft report, for instance, countries that put a premium on quality education are also able to produce quality workers and competitive talent.
 Likewise, these nations’ populations benefit from thriving economies and industries.

 Educated peoples everywhere also foster global understanding.
-To illustrate: 98% of students in a survey (Montanile, 2014) states that a strong understanding of world history and events is critical to developing solutions to a global problem
+To illustrate: 95% of business and civic leaders in a recent report (AAC&U, 2025) state that a strong understanding of world history and events is critical to developing solutions to a global problem.

 Economic development and fostering global understanding should be in the radar of world governments, serving as a prime impetus to invest in human capital everywhere, and substantially.
 In this school statistics article, we strive to investigate whether we’ll see any evidence of it happening everywhere or just in some selected regions of the world.